• Skip to primary navigation

 Zip Wire for Jack and the Beanstalk

-Can you grow a bean in a jar?
-How tall will it grow without needing some kind of support?
+Grow a bean in a jar.
+How tall will it grow without needing some support?
+This is a great activity for learning about the conditions needed for germination.

 How about planting a bean and growing a beanstalk for Jack?